Parenting Plan and Child Support Modification in Washington State

 What are the reasons to modify a parenting plan?

 In general, parenting plans are set in stone until and if you have a significant life event that prevents you from adhering to the current custody agreement.
-The parenting plan modification RCW 26.09.260 states that the modification must be in the child’s “best interest.”
+The parenting plan modification in Washington RCW 26.09.260 states that the modification must be in the child’s “best interest.”

 If you hope to modify your parenting plan, but you have not had a major financial shift, your former partner must be on the same page about the modification.
 Otherwise, you must present proof that your child’s living conditions are not up to par or may be damaging to their well-being.